abhinavgupta-maker/Keeb/README.md

 1) Get all the things stated in the BOM.
 2) Solder all the components as shown in the PCB 3D Model.
 3) Get the Case and screws
-4) fix the pcb with the case and make sure to make it look gud.
+4) fix the pcb on the stands provides and put the lid
+5) use M4 screws and screw the lid down to make sure its fixed
-5) Now attach the keycaps on the mechanical switches.
+6) Now attach the keycaps on the mechanical switches.
-6) now flash your pi pico using the Firmware given
+7) now flash your pi pico using the Firmware given
-7) Now you are done and you can use the Keyboard Now :)
+8) Now you are done and you can use the Keyboard Now :)

 | Item Name          | Qty | Link                                                                                                                                                                                                                                                                                                                                                                                                                                         | Cost         |
 |--------------------|-----|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------|